leandrodrey/nextjs-course/README.md

 * Docker

 ## 2. Project 2: /pokemon-static

+In this project i used:

 * [Next UI](https://nextui.org/)
 * Local Storage
 * Static Generation - GetStaticProps and GetStaticPaths
 * Incremental Static Regeneration

 ## 3. Project 3: /open-jira

+In this project i used:

 * [Material UI](https://material-ui.com/)
+* Drag and Drop
+* Contexts, Providers and Reducers
+* Docker compose and MongoDB
+* NextJs API

 # Useful information